 There are four main goals you can focus on during an influencer campaign:

-- Increase social media followers: the influencer’s followers decide to follow your social media accounts as well and engage with the content you post.
+- Boost social media following: the influencer’s followers decide to follow your social media accounts as well and engage with the content you post

 For your first influencer marketing campaign, we recommend making brand awareness the primary goal.
 By getting in front of a new audience, you’ll let them know your name, location, and services — and really, that’ll open up the door to other actions.